 Systematic age reading from the commercial catch started in 1996.
 Table 1 shows number of otoliths sampled from the commercial catch 2010-2019.
 Usually, 90-97% of the otoliths sampled are age read.
-During this period, total numbers of otoliths sampled has decreased.
-The sampling coverage in 2019 is shown in Figure 7.
+During this period, total numbers of otoliths sampled has decreased considerably and last year only 50 otoliths were collected from landed catch.
+The sampling coverage in 2020 is shown in Figure 7.
 The landings are mostly 7-12 years old fish, with 8-11 years olds amounting to over 70% of the numbers in most recent years (Figure 6).

 Figure 6.
 Megrim.
 Estimated age distribution of landed catch based on landings and otoliths collected from landed catch.
-Data from 2019 was not available when this report was created.
+Data from 2020 was not available when this report was created.

 Mynd 6.
 Stórkjafta. Áætluð aldursdreifing landaðs afla byggð á aldursgreiningum á fiskum úr afla.
-Aldursgögn frá 2019 voru ekki til staðar þegar þessi skýrsla var skrifuð.
+Aldursgögn frá 2020 voru ekki til staðar þegar þessi skýrsla var skrifuð.
+Table 2.
+Megrim.

-Table 2.Megrim.
 Number of samples and extracted otoliths from landed catch.